Lakeland University's Title IX Policy

 2. Following the interactive process, if the individual is unwilling to accept any alternative accommodation offered by Disability Services and the Office of Residence Life, or there are no alternative accommodations available, Disability Services will provide a verbal explanation and written notification to the individual of the denial, the reasons for the denial, the right to appeal the decision, and the procedures for that appeals process.
 The notification shall be in writing and made within seven (7) business days of the notification from the individual of their unwillingness to accept any of the alternative accommodations offered or the determination that there are no alternative accommodations available.

-3. Students wishing to appeal the decision of their housing accommodation request should contact David Simon, Title IX Coordinator.
+3. Students wishing to appeal the decision of their housing accommodation request should contact the Title IX Coordinator, Jonathan Feld.
 The grievance procedure can be found at https://lakeland.edu/title-ix/policy-process The Owner will be afforded all rights of due process and appeal as outlined in that policy.

 6. Confidentiality and Recordkeeping